 - Are there other possible causes?

-- Is my anemia likely temporary or long lasting?
+- Is my anemia likely short term or long lasting?

 - What side effects can I expect from treatment?